griptape-ai/ComfyUI-Griptape/README.md

     * `griptape[all]`
     * `python-dotenv`

 * Certain API keys are required for various nodes to work.
-It's recommended to add these to a `.env` file before you run comfyUI.
+It's recommended to add these to a `.env` file before you run comfyUI in your base comfyUI folder.

 ```
 OPENAI_API_KEY=